 I am Aida, and I come from Valencia, Spain.
 I am very happy to have joined ESN recently and get to see the other side of the story!
 That is, because I was an Erasmus myself in Aachen, Germany, where I finished my Bachelor in Mechanical Engineering.
 Since then, I stayed to continue my studies in Germany, and I am now in my 2nd. of my IPM Master in Hamburg.
 My passions include Snowboarding and teaching myself how to play the ukulele.
 I am looking forward to helping students have an awesome experience abroad! :)

 Moin.
 I am Lucas.

-I study energy- and environmenttechnologies.
+I study energy and environmental technologies.
 I joined ESN in early 2012.
 In ESN I take care of emails and the management of the club.
-My specialty however is drinking beer and doing pubcrawls.
 I try to spend as much time as I can abroad in the ocean, because I love traveling and surfing waves.
 Here in Hamburg I pass the time with indoor-climbing, cooking a lot, longboarding and a bit of yoga.

 Hej!
 My name is Peter.
 I am member of the ESN-team at TUHH since 2012.
 I studied mechanical engineering and continued with energy engineering afterwards.

 In 2012 I was one semester abroad in Luleå (north of Sweden).
 That was the best time of my studies!
 The guys from ESN there cared for the exchange students excellent.
 They organized events, trips and excursions and they always had a friendly ear for all the questions we had in the new situation.
 As member of ESN I want to help you to have a memorable ERASMUS time in Hamburg.